vebsberly/midterm-Ailes-Barrio/README.md

 ## Web Application Analysis ##
 _**Web application Analysis**_ involves the systematic examination of web applications to identify vulnerabilities, security weaknesses, and potential threats.
 This process typically includes various steps such as reconnaissance, vulnerability scanning, manual testing, and analysis of web application components.
 Security professionals use a combination of automated tools and manual techniques to assess the security posture of web applications, including identifying common vulnerabilities such as SQL injection, cross-site scripting (XSS), insecure authentication mechanisms, and misconfigured access controls.
 The goal of web application analysis is to identify and address security issues before they can be exploited by attackers, thereby ensuring the confidentiality, integrity, and availability of the web application and its data.
+* Burpsuite
+   * Burpsuite an integrated platform for performing security testing of web applications.
+Its various tools work seamlessly together to support the entire testing process, from initial mapping and analysis of an application's attack surface, through to finding and exploiting security vulnerabilities.(https://www.youtube.com/watch?v=NN7qC7bUZos)